mariorod98/ObsidianVault/Other files/Interview questions.md

 ### What inspired you to pursue a career in videogames programming?

 Videogames have always been an important part of my life.
 Since little they have been my main source of entertainment.
-Already in high school I had the dream
+Already in high school I had the dream job to develop games.
+Obviously I didn't know anything about it so I started to research, I watched videos, read interviews, listened to podcasts.

+I started programming basic stuff in C and HTML

 ### How would you describe your approach to problem-solving?